Expurple/home.expurple.me/content/posts/Destructure-as-a-reminder.md

 come to mind.
 They have some flaws, but all of them can still be useful, especially if you work in another language:

-- Your colleague could ask you. <br><sup>(Interrupting your work, and let's hope that you know the right person, that they are still around, that they remember how this thing works, and that nothing has substantially changed since)</sup>
+- Your colleague could ask you. <br><small>(Interrupting your work, and let's hope that you know the right person, that they are still around, that they remember how this thing works, and that nothing has substantially changed since)</small>

-- You could anticipate this, document the `ProductFilter` type, and explain its usage in a comment. <br><sup>(And then that comment would get out-of-date)</sup>
+- You could anticipate this, document the `ProductFilter` type, and explain its usage in a comment. <br><small>(And then that comment would get out-of-date)</small>

-- Nowadays, your colleague could ask an LLM instead. <br><sup>(With a chance to get back an imaginary method name)</sup>
+- Nowadays, your colleague could ask an LLM instead. <br><small>(With a chance to get back an imaginary method name)</small>

-- Your colleague could use Git history to find the commit that added one of the other fields. <br><sup>(Let's hope that nothing has substantially changed since, and that no other similar methods have been added)</sup>
+- Your colleague could use Git history to find the commit that added one of the other fields. <br><small>(Let's hope that nothing has substantially changed since, and that no other similar methods have been added)</small>

-- Your colleague could use their IDE to find references to this type or its other fields. <br><sup>(Let's hope that there aren't too many references and that there's no macro/reflection/tooling trickery that would mess with the language server 😩)</sup>
+- Your colleague could use their IDE to find references to this type or its other fields. <br><small>(Let's hope that there aren't too many references and that there's no macro/reflection/tooling trickery that would mess with the language server 😩)</small>

-- Your colleague could use old-school text search. <br><sup>(Let's hope that all relevant code is in a single repo, and there aren't too many irrelevant results or non-matching camelCase/kebab-case/whatever variations of the identifier [^case-variations])</sup>
+- Your colleague could use old-school text search. <br><small>(Let's hope that all relevant code is in a single repo, and there aren't too many irrelevant results or non-matching camelCase/kebab-case/whatever variations of the identifier [^case-variations])</small>

 - Instead of destructuring, you could write a proc macro.
 Let's expand [^expand-pun] on this a little.